CozyPenguin/ImageCA/README.md

 ## Introduction

-Work in progress software for analyzing image databases and processing colors.
+ImageCA is a work in progress library used to analyze image databases and processing colors.
 It was originally developed for a contribution to the German project Lab2Venture (<http://www.lab2venture.de/>).

 ## Installation